interpretml/TalkToEBM/README.md

 design in future interstellar travel scenarios.*

 # Low-Level API: Extract Graphs from the EBM and perform custom prompts

+Here, we give an overview of low-level API functions that covert graphs to text.
+We also describe some basic prompt structures.
+You should use the functions described here if you want to write your own prompts based on the graphs of GAMs.
+The API Reference can be found [here](http://interpret.ml/TalkToEBM/api_reference.html).

 ```python
 import t2ebm.graphs as graphs